An Evening with Inocente: Film Screening and Q&A

 When & Where

-Seattle University's Project on Family Homelessness is a communication and advocacy program designed to engage the public in ending family homelessness.
+Seattle University's Project on Family Homelessness uses journalism, art and storytelling to engage the community in ending family homelessness.